Frequently Asked Questions

 Will the United States ever reactivate Selective Availability?

-Has the U.S. Government thought about privatizing GPS?
+Has the government considered privatizing GPS?